prp-e/image-sharing-cassandra/NOTES.md

 # Notes
-1. Created Keyscape "Users" (on my local computer)
+1. Created Keyspace "Users" (on my local computer)
+2. Connected to the keyspace.